Red-Hat-Demo-Use-Cases/redhat-advanced-cluster-management-policies/README.md

 ## Description of the different policies

-### Red Hat Advanced Cluster Security for Kubernetes secured cluster
+### Install RHACS Operator and Spin a Secured Cluster Instance
 ([policy-acs-secured-cluster.yaml](policy-acs-secured-cluster.yaml))
 > **Warning**
 > Prior to add this policy, you will need to add the StackRox cluster init bundle secrets into the hub cluster in namespace: openshift-acm-policies